Theatre and Communication Arts

 (EXPERIENTIAL LEARNING)

 For non-majors.
 Paracurricular version of 120.
 May be repeated up to four times for credit over four different semesters.
-Prerequisite: Successful casting in a production by participating in the audition process and consent of instructor.
+Graded Satisfactory/Unsatisfactory only.

 (EXPERIENTIAL LEARNING)